Healthy lunch ideas for busy adults

 You wouldn’t send your children off to school without lunch so make sure you think about your own lunch too!
 Pack lunch for yourself when you pack lunch for the kids to make sure that you don’t miss out.

-Start by choosing a variety of foods using the Healthy Living Pyramid as a guide, and aim to include the following foods everyday:
+Start by choosing a variety of foods using the Healthy Eating Pyramid as a guide, and aim to include the following foods everyday:

 - A variety of fruits and vegetables (fresh, dried, canned or frozen)

-- Low fat dairy including milk, yoghurt and cheese
+- Reduced fat varieties of milk, yoghurt and cheese

 - Plenty of water